 The Washington State Fair is located on 160 acres in Puyallup, WA, which is about 35 miles south of Seattle.
-It is the largest fair on the Pacific Cost and one of the top ten largest fairs in the United States.
+It is the largest fair on the Pacific Coast and one of the top ten largest fairs in the United States.

 Our Seattle sales team met with each vendor to get a detailed understanding of their distinctive situations, and to better provide them with the right solution to their needs.
 Check out our refrigerated container projects below.

-Pac-Van provided four 8’x40’ reefer containers to a family-owned wholesale distributor who supplies fresh dairy products to food booths at the fair.
+Pac-Van provided four 8’x40’ refrigerated containers to a family-owned wholesale distributor who supplies fresh dairy products to food booths at the fair.
 These refrigerated containers are able to hold temperatures from -30 to 70 degrees F, making them ideal for milk, cheese, and even ice cream.
 Each reefer comes equipped with a three-phase electrical system with a supply of 440/460 volts, to power the refrigeration systems as well as the over headlights.

 Pac-Van has refrigerated containers and insulated storage containers available in select office locations.
 Learn more about our refrigerated containers or click here to contact your local branch location for availability.

 The next two projects are custom designed concession stands, built from high cube shipping containers that have been modified out of our Seattle modifications (mods) shop.
 This will be the first time shipping container concession stands will make an appearance at the Washington State Fair.